gmobi-wush/DailyReport/README.md

 # DailyReport

-A command line application to send daily report
+A command line application to send daily report with R

 # Usage